“Honey, I’m going to the store, do you need anything else?”

 - ¾ cup all-purpose flour plus more for dusting

 - 2 large eggs room temperature

 - ⅓ cup granulated sugar

-- 2 teaspoons finely grated lemon or orange zest
+- 2 tsp finely grated lemon or orange zest

 - nonstick vegetable oil spray

-- Whisk baking powder, salt, and flour in a small bowl.
+- Whisk baking powder, salt, and flour together in a small bowl.

 - Whisk eggs, granulated sugar, light brown sugar, honey, and lemon zest in a medium bowl until smooth.
 Whisk in dry ingredients until just incorporated, then whisk in melted butter until smooth.
 Transfer batter to a pastry bag or resealable plastic bag and chill at least 1 hour.